-Many different plants are suitable to a chameleon cage; how will you choose the best plants for chameleons then?
+Many different plants are suitable for a chameleon cage; how will you choose the best plants for chameleons then?

 Plants bring lots of purposes inside the pet’s habitat.

-Chameleons love to climb and hide behind plants on their natural habitat.
+Chameleons love to climb and hide behind plants in their natural habitat.

 They would be the happiest pet when keepers recreate their tank.

 Benefits of Live Plants Inside a Chameleons’ Tank

 - Plants maintain the humidity level inside the tank.

 - It serves as a fortress for the pet against predators.

 - Plants clean the air of the pet’s habitat.

 - Plants play a vital role in providing extra amusement for chameleons.